StickyTheStick12/TrainSim/readme.md

 - Saves data into `arrival.json` and `departure.json`, protected with an HMAC for data integrity.
 - Manages data received from the web HMI, including logic for creating, deleting, or modifying train, track and switch information.
 - Communicates with the GUI application to provide real-time information.
+- Handles communication with the trains, giving them the correct information and updating said information.

 #### SCADA-like Simulation
 - Handles switch requests: